TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-03-08-introducing-punchcard-object-configs-for-laravel.md

 <br>

-2. Use it instead of arrays in your `/config` directory
+### 2. Use it instead of arrays in your `/config` directory

-Following code provides the same configuration as above.
-We use it on this very website for over a week.
+The following code provides the same configuration as above.
+I've been using it on this very website for over a week.

 ```php
 // config/view.php